Brunel Museum: Refurbishments

 The museum underwent major building works in 2007.
 This entailed relocating the Rennie flat V steam engine to the Chatham Historic Dockyard to create a larger exhibition space, a cafe and improved toilet facilities.
 With the closure of the East London Line in December 2007 for extensive upgrading, the museum hoped that the access shaft into the tunnel (originally built to be the grand entrance hall to the tunnel) could be capped with a concrete shelf at the bottom, above the level of the trains.
-This shelf was completed in early 2010, with the inauguration taking place in late January.
-The access shaft took in its first groups from the general public on 14 February 2010 (Valentine's Day) when it was opened as the 'Tunnel of Love' for short historical presentations detailing the history of the tunnel and historical notes from the private life and diary of Brunel's son, Isambard.
-The shaft now houses exhibition and performance space.